Table of Contents[Hide][Show]

 When it comes to the removal of paint overspray, one tool stands out in the auto detailing industry: The clay bar.

 This effective solution tackles surface contaminants with ease and precision.
-Simply fold clay bar each time it becomes contaminated or discolours.
+Simply fold the clay bar each time it becomes contaminated or discolours.
 You may opt to find a brand that offers multiple grades of clay bars as you can find some that are more aggressive than others.
-There is no such thing as an overspray removal clay bar, so always seek a variety that best suits your paintwork and overspray.
-Although clay bars are considered a cool tool to remove paint overspray, the paintwork must then undergo a machine polish to treat some of the residue marks that can be left behind followed by a car waxing process using a top rated car wax to help protect afterwards.
+Always seek a variety of clay bars that best suits your paintwork and contaminant.
+Although clay bars are considered a cool tool to remove paint overspray, the paintwork must then undergo a machine polish to treat some of the residue marks that can be left behind followed by a car waxing process using a top-rated car wax to help protect afterwards.

 How Does a Clay Bar Work?